Meet Our Oncologists / Hematologists

 Dr. O'Day has been a principal investigator on over 100 clinical trials including several large, international Phase III trials.
 He has published more than 200 manuscripts, abstracts and reviews in prestigious journals such as The New England Journal of Medicine (NEJM), Journal of Clinical Oncology (JCO), Blood, Journal of American Medical Association (JAMA), Cancer, Lancet Oncology and the Journal of the National Cancer Institute.
 He serves on the editorial boards and as a reviewer for many prestigious journals including JCO and Clinical Cancer Research.
 Dr. O'Day has served on the ASCO Education Committee for melanoma.
 In addition, he has served on the ASCO International Development and Education Award (IDEA) Working Group where he has served as a mentor for an IDEA grant recipient as well as an IDEA grant reviewer.

-As a top medical oncologist and hematologist over the last two years, Dr. O'Day has made a significant contribution to melanoma treatment and research in Los Angeles and worldwide, playing key roles in the research that led to the FDA approval of two new drugs (ipilimumab, vemurafenib) for the treatment of metastatic melanoma.
+As a top medical oncologist and hematologist, over the last two decades, Dr. O'Day has made a significant contribution to melanoma treatment and research in Los Angeles and worldwide, playing key roles in the research that led to the FDA approval of two new drugs (ipilimumab, vemurafenib) for the treatment of metastatic melanoma.
 Both drugs have demonstrated an overall survival benefit in large, randomized clinical trials.
 As a result of this work, Dr. O'Day has been a co-author on three recent New England Journal of Medicine papers.
 Each of these papers has been honored with presentation at ASCO's Plenary sessions, at the 2010 and 2011 meetings.
 Dr. O'Day was a co-first author on the first of these papers (ipilimumab) and gave the 2010 ASCO Plenary oral presentation.
 This landmark paper represented the first study to demonstrate improvement in overall survival for patients with refractory metastatic melanoma.
 The second ipilimumab study confirmed this survival benefit as first line therapy in metastatic melanoma and was presented at the 2011 ASCO Plenary session by co-investigator, Dr. Jedd Wolchuk.
 The third study demonstrated an improvement in survival with a second drug (vemurafenib), a novel BRAF-targeted oral agent for patients with BRAF-mutated metastatic melanoma.
 This third paper was presented by co-investigator Dr. Paul Chapman at the 2011 ASCO Plenary session.

 Inspired by the recent significant breakthroughs in the treatment of melanoma, Dr. O'Day's remains dedicated to patient care, clinical research and drug development in the treatment of melanoma.
 He is interested in expanding the success of tumor immunology in melanoma more broadly across oncologic tumors.
 He is confident that strategic combinational approaches based on high quality translational science, rigorous clinical research design and critical biomarker discovery, will lead to significant new advances in oncology in the coming years.